adrian-mcmichael/docker-elastic-stack/README.md

 # docker-elastic-stack

-This is a work in progress.

 ## Requirements

 Install the Docker toolbox at at least version 1.11.0

-## What works
+## Description

-The following works:
+The following components are created when this docker file is created:

-* Spins up a two node elasticsearch (ports 9200 and 8200 respectively)
+* Spins up a two node Elasticsearch cluster (available on ports 9200 and 8200 respectively)
-* Installs marvel
+* Installs Marvel plugin on the cluster.
-* Spins up Kopf as a standalone server on port 8080
+* Spins up Kopf as a standalone server on port 8080.
-* Mounts elasticsearch data containers
+* Mounts Elasticsearch data containers.
+* Spins up Kibana with Sense, Timelion and Marvel.

 Known issues:

-* File permissions on Kibana mean that it isn't starting up
+* Marvel is currently not showing data from the cluster in Kibana.

 Todo: